Technological platform: Use by governments

 The governments use the term to define a collective effort by the state, business, science and education parties to develop proprietary commercial technology in a certain field.

 European Union

 European Union documents refer to European Technology Platform (ETP) since 2002 as part of the Framework Programmes for Research and Technological Development.
-This is the continuation of the Lisbon Strategy with its target of spending 3% of the GDP on the research and the European Research Area of 2000.
+This is the continuation of the Lisbon Strategy with its target of spending 3% of the GDP on research and the European Research Area of 2000.
 The platform creation process got moving in 2003.

-The ETP was mentioned for the first time in the European Commission document "Industrial policy in an enlarged Europe" (2002), with an early actual platform predated the term (Advisory Council for Aeronautics Research in Europe, 2001).
+The ETP was mentioned for the first time in the European Commission document "Industrial policy in an enlarged Europe" (2002), with an early actual platform predating the term (Advisory Council for Aeronautics Research in Europe, 2001).
 Multiple ETPs have been established since then, including: